anssi55/Todo-App/README.md

 # Todo-App
 Good old todo-application to set remainders for your daily life.

+This version contains only backend-part of the app.

 GET | parameters|POST| parameters
 ------------ | ------------ | ------- | -----